 TASK 23-2 Incorporate water and San Francisco Bay related issues into the Plan Bay Area 2017 update.
-Consider issues such as reducing per capita water use, landscape water use, water quality, stormwater management (low impact development and green infrastructure), drought preparedness, and maximizing opportunities for water recycling in the update.
+Consider ways to reduce per capita water use and optimize water recycling in the update, as well as issues such as landscape water use, water quality, stormwater management (low impact development and green infrastructure), and drought preparedness.